OS grid ref. SD 498 878

 Much antique furniture, including a sixteenth century four poster bed and fine ceramics are on display in the rooms.

-The tower boasts its original fireplaces.
+The tower still boasts its original fireplaces.
 The castle's fascinating museum is situated in the upper floor of the tower.

 Sizergh Castle's extensive and attractive gardens, which cover 14 acres in all, were first laid out in the seventeenth century and are well worth a visit.

-The gardens boast an attractive lake and an award winning limestone rock garden, which was laid out in 1926 by T.R.
+The gardens possess an attractive lake and an award winning limestone rock garden, which was laid out in 1926 by T.R.
 Hayes, an Ambleside firm, who were also responsible for some of the terracing near the house and a flight of stone steps leading down to a tower above the lake.
-The rock garden contains a collection of hardy ferns and alpines, which forms part of the National Collection of hardy ferns, it is set in a dell which is fed by streams, pools and waterfalls from the lake above it.
+The rock garden contains a collection of hardy ferns and alpines, which forms part of the National Collection of hardy ferns.
+It it is set in a dell which is fed by streams, pools and waterfalls from the lake above it.
 There is also a rose garden and a wildflower garden.

 There is a footpath leading from the gardens through to Brigsteer Woods, which in spring are awash with a colourful carpet of dafodills.
 There are many short walks from the castle to dramatic viewpoints over Morecambe Bay to the Lake District.